|

 Kris’ Camp music therapists involve each child in a variety of vocal and instrumental music therapy interventions which facilitate demonstration of current cognitive, communication, motor, and social skill abilities.
 Music experiences provide opportunities for creativity and choice making, encourage independence and problem solving, promote self-confidence, and facilitate awareness of responsibility to self and others.

-Specifically, these therapists incorporate Neurologic Music Therapy techniques which identify the physiological effects of rhythm to entrain motor responses (stabilization, timing, and adaptation of movement) as well as promote organization of the sensory and motor systems.
+Specifically, these therapists incorporate Neurologic Music Therapy techniques that identify the physiological effects of rhythm to entrain motor responses (stabilization, timing, and adaptation of movement) as well as promote organization of the sensory and motor systems.
 Through the application of rhythm, and its corresponding impact on these systems, these therapists engage individuals in experiences that facilitate functional output and allow for increased affective/emotional responses.
 Structured improvisation presented at an individual’s internal cadence is also used while incorporating elements of self-talk to encourage awareness of the experience as well as self-responsibility for one’s actions.

 NMT is defined as the therapeutic application of music to cognitive, sensory, and motor dysfunctions due to neurologic disease of the human nervous system.
 It is based on a neuroscience model of music perception and production and the influence of music on nonmusical brain and behavior functions.
 Treatment techniques are research based and directed towards functional therapeutic goals.
 (Thaut, 1999).
-For more information about NMT, please visit: Center for Biomedical Research at Coloradio State University
+For more information about NMT, please visit: Center for Biomedical Research at Colorado State University

 -back to top-